 You have a big trip coming up and driving cross country with your dog just won’t cut it this time.
 Is flying with your dog in the cabin a feasible option?
-Thousands of people fly with pets every year, and airlines are becoming more accommodating than ever.
-With a little preparation for you and your dog, flying doesn’t have to be an ordeal!
+Thousands of people fly with pets every year, and airlines are becoming more accommodating than ever before.
+With a little preparation for you and your dog, flying is possible, and it doesn’t have to be an ordeal!

-Make your reservations as early as possible as many airlines have rules regarding the number of dogs allowed in the cabin on each flight.
-You should call the airlines to make your reservation to ensure that your dog has a reserved spot on the plane and that all of your questions are answered ahead of time.
+Make your reservations as early as possible, as many airlines have rules regarding the number of dogs allowed in the cabin on each flight.
+You should call the airline to make your reservation --- this ensures that your dog has a reserved spot on the plane and that all of your questions are answered ahead of time.

-If you are scheduling a round trip flight, ensure that you tell the airline that you will have your pup on BOTH legs of the trip.
+If you are scheduling a round trip flight, be sure to tell the airline you will have your pup on BOTH legs of the trip.
 Expect to pay a fee for having your dog fly with you; fees generally range from $95-$125 each way.
 However, these fees can be reduced or even eliminated if your dog is an emotional support animal or service dog.
-If possible, book nonstop flights, as a long day of travel with limited access to comfortable doggie bathrooms and confinement to a carrier are not in the best interest of your pet.
+If possible, book nonstop flights, as a long day of travel with limited access to comfortable doggy bathrooms and confinement to a carrier are not in the best interest of your pet.

 Health Certificates: The Great Debate

 Depending on who you ask, you’ll receive differing answers about whether a health certificate is required to fly.
-Some people report having to show their certificate when checking-in, while others say they were never even asked for a certificate.
-So be aware and be prepared, because most airlines require that you have a health certificate completed with proof that your dog is up to date on his rabies vaccination
+Some people report having to show their certificate when checking in, while others say they were never even asked for a certificate.
+So be aware and be prepared, because most airlines require that you have a health certificate completed with proof that your dog is up to date on their rabies vaccinations.

 Sedating Your Dog